nicosaboonchi/PhotoRename/README.md

 # **Photo Renamer App**

 This app renames photos using information from a CSV file.
-It simplifies the process of renaming photos based on barcodes and ensures that each image follows the format: `barcode_1.jpg`, `barcode_2.jpg`, and so on.
+It simplifies the process of renaming photos based on barcodes and ensures that each image follows the format: `barcode - 1.jpg`, `barcode - 2.jpg`, and so on.

 ## **Getting Started with Facilities Management** 🚀